Original project title:

 Tel.: +49 345 55229-26

-Digital ressources
+Digital resource

 Open-access editions on Deutsche Inschriften Online: http://www.inschriften.net (in German)